 The student should be provided with 172 days of instruction with an average of at least four hours a day.
 The curriculum must contain the following subjects: the United States Constitution, reading, writing, speaking, math, history, civics, literature, and science.
 Colorado homeschooling laws also require the parents to keep the test and attendance records of the child.

 Colorado law also allows the children to be homeschooled under “independent school”.
-Here, two or more homeschooling families can establish their own school by keeping a few records.
+Here, two or more homeschooling families can establish their own schools by keeping a few records.
 However, the independent school should follow the subjects that are required by the homeschooling laws of Colorado.

 The children can also be homeschooled under the supervision of a Colorado-certified teacher.
 If any of the parents then the children can be homeschooled under them.